illinois-cse/git-local-sp19/_episodes/04-changes.md

 ~~~
 Cold and dry, but everything is my favorite color
-The two moons may be a problem for Wolfman
+The night will reduce the effectiveness of the rover solar panels
-But the Mummy will appreciate the lack of humidity
+The lack of atmosphere will require radiation-hardened electronics
 ~~~
 {: .output}